ErkkaKorpi/tag-finder/README.md

 # Tag-Finder

-tag-finder is a CLI tool to find tagged resources from AWS by specifying key and value with the option to save results into a JSON file
+Tag-Finder is a CLI tool to find tagged resources from AWS by specifying key and value.
+By default, results are written to stdout in JSON format.

+- ``--key`` argument represents tag key to search resources with

+- ```-value``` argument represents tag or tags to search resources with.
+When using multiple values, provide a comma separated list with no whitespaces: ``key1,key2,key3...``

+- ```--file``` argument can be used to write search results to ```results.json``` file in the current working directory

+- ``--profile`` argument can be used to get search results from different profiles configured to ```~/.aws/credentials```, if no argument is passed, the default profile is used

 ## Installation